 Recruitment and talent

 While many businesses have been adversely affected by COVID-19 and are reducing their workforces, there are some areas of the economy which have an increased demand for workers.
-If you need help hiring someone during this period, visit the Jobs Hub website for information and assistance.
+If you need help hiring someone during this period, please email Employment Officer, Liz Young at email@example.com for information and assistance.

-In mid-April Council hosted a free webinar series to help businesses get online quickly, cheaply and effectively so they can continue to reach existing and new customers.
+Council created a free webinar series to help businesses get online quickly, cheaply and effectively to continue to reach existing and new customers.
 You can watch recordings of the webinar series on our YouTube channel.